dsamykov1996/dsamykov1996/README.md

-# Hi ther, i'm Dmytro Samykov! 👋
+# Hi there, i'm Dmytro Samykov! 👋

 ## About myself
 - 🏠 Based in Berlin